 The girls eventually got strong enough for me to hold both of them together at the same time!!
 They were finally reunited!
 One of our favourite nurses had to wipe my tears for me.

 Watching them make progress brought me so much joy!
 I was a pro from watching nurses and having them teach me, and was able to do a lot of their care myself.
 Taking their temperature, changing their little diapers, and giving them baths.
 I would hold them for hours and just rock and sing to them.

 Ellie would do something the doctors would say she wouldn’t be able to.
 Her little 2-pound self – took to breastfeeding like a champ and she could swallow.
 She could swallow!!!!!
 They got old enough to be sent back to Sault Ste.
 Marie to continue care there and I was finally able to go home and be with family.

 And the biggest joy of all, after over 100 days of being in the hospital, they were released – Ellie on Christmas Eve, and Andie a couple days after that.

 We felt like we were stealing our children and somebody was going to come running down the hall and say they made a mistake and we’d have to go back.
 We walked pretty quickly!
-We sat in the van just praising God… we were so thankful and felt so blessed.
+Mike and me sat in the van just praising God… we were so thankful and felt so blessed.